-2. ELECTION OF DIRECTORS
+3. ELECTION OF DIRECTORS

 The directors of the Company are elected annually and hold office until the next annual general meeting of the shareholders or until their successors are elected or appointed.
 Management proposes to nominate the persons listed below for election as directors of the Company to serve until their successors are elected or appointed.
 In the absence of instructions to the contrary, Proxies given pursuant to the solicitation by Management will be voted for the nominees listed in this Circular.
 Management does not contemplate that any of the nominees will be unable to serve as a director.
-The number of directors on the board of directors (the "Board") of the Company is currently set at six.